uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/search.md

 The SDK is essentially a collection of Python wrapper functions for sending requests to the API.
 It is open source and can be found on [Github][Gen3 SDK GitHub pg].
 Thorough documentation for the SDK can be found in the GitHub repository [documentation page][SDK doc pg].

-#### Sending Queries using the SDK
+##### Sending Queries using the SDK
-The [Gen3Submission class][Gen3Submission Python SDK class] of the Python SDK has functions for [sending queries to the API][send query to API] and also for [retrieving the graphQL schema][Retrieve graphQL schema] of the data commons.
+The [Gen3Submission class][Gen3Submission Python SDK class] of the Python SDK has functions for sending queries to the API and also for retrieving the graphQL schema of the data commons.
 Queries can be used to pinpoint specific data of interest by providing query arguments that act as filters on records in the database and providing lists of properties to retrieve for those records.
 If all the structured data in a record or node is desired, as opposed to only specific properties, then see the export functions below.

-#### Exporting Structured Data using the SDK
+##### Exporting Structured Data using the SDK
 Entire structured data records can be exported as a JSON or TSV file using the [Gen3Submission Python SDK class][Gen3Submission Python SDK class].
-The [`export_record`][export_record] function will export a single structured metadata record in a specific node of a specific project, whereas the [`export_node`][export_node] function will export all the structured metadata records in a specified node of a specific project.
+The `export_record` function will export a single structured metadata record in a specific node of a specific project, whereas the `export_node` function will export all the structured metadata records in a specified node of a specific project.

 More SDK examples and how to get started with the SDK can be also found in the [analyze-data section][Using Gen3 SDK].

-### Query Page
+#### Query Page
 While you may call the API directly as described above, Gen3 also includes an interactive interface for creating [graphQL query language][GraphQL] calls on the Query Page.
 This can be accessed by clicking “Query” in the top navigation bar or by navigating to the URL: [https://gen3.datacommons.io/query][Query page].
 The URL https://gen3.datacommons.io can be replaced with the URL of other Gen3 data commons.

 This query portal has been optimized to autocomplete fields based on content, increase speed and responsiveness, pass variables, and generally make it easier for users to find information.
 The “Docs” button will display documentation of the queryable nodes and properties.

 From the GraphiQL interface of the data portal, you can switch between *Graph Model* or *Flat Model* – each using endpoints that query different databases (Postgres and ElasticSearch, respectively).
 Notably, the same queries can be sent to both the flat and graph model API endpoints from the command-line.

-#### Graph Model
+##### Graph Model

 In the Graph Model, our microservice *Peregrine* converts GraphiQL queries and hits the PostgreSQL database.

 ![Animation showing how you can use the Peregrine UI to build a GraphQL query that hits the PostgreSQL database and returns a response][gif Peregrine]

-##### List all nodes of a particular node category
+###### List all nodes of a particular node category

 ```
 {